michael/documents-legacy/knight-news-challenge.md

 ## 8. How would you sustain the project after the funding expires?
 [50 words]

 Substance has been around for 1.5 years now, built and used by passionate open source developers all around the world.
+Zero funding involved so far.
 We'll continue improving it, making it an open standard for interoperable digital publishing.

 - Requested amount: 190,000 (every dollar helps, with 190,000 we can guaratee a reliable build)
 - Expected number of months to complete project: 6 months for a working prototype, 1 year to complete a reliable build.